Into the Northwest Passage

 The Sound was named by William Baffin after Sir Thomas Smythe, promoter of voyages to find a Northwest Passage.

-Only 30-45 mi. wide and 55 mi. long, Smith Sound is often packed with ice and provides favorable conditions for wildlife viewing.
+Between 30 & 45 miles wide and 55 miles long, Smith Sound is often packed with ice and provides favorable conditions for wildlife viewing.

 Aujuittuq means 'place that never thaws.'
-That's apt for this peaceful hamlet, 700 mi. above the Arctic Circle - Canada's northernmost civilian community.
-We'll be welcomed by the population of about 165 souls.
+It is an apt name for this peaceful hamlet, 700 mi.
+(1,150 km) above the Arctic Circle and Canada's northernmost civilian community.
+We'll be welcomed by the population of about 165.

 Our activities will center on the school where we will have a chance to meet members of the community and learn about their way of life.

 At the entrance to Jones Sound is Coburg Island, whose spectacular seabird cliffs are a designated National Wildlife Area.
 30,000 pairs of black-legged kittiwakes and 160,000 pairs of thick-billed murres crowd the rocky ledges on this island, which is itself almost completely covered by an ice cap.
 Our exploration of Coburg Island will be by Zodiac.

 The largest uninhabited island in the world—comprising over 20,000 sq mi (50,000 sq km).
 We follow the route of nineteenth-century explorers into Lancaster Sound, and on to the island.